 Once they have been assessed by the Aged Care Assessment Team as being eligible, it is not uncommon for people to wait 12 months for a Home Care Package

-Currently, the PLS allows you to choose your fortnightly loan payment amount, up to a maximum of 150% of your maximum pension entitlement (including supplements).
+Currently, the HEAS allows you to choose your fortnightly loan payment amount, up to a maximum of 150% of your maximum pension entitlement (including supplements).
 This means:

 - Full Age Pensioners can withdraw up to 50% of the maximum rate of their fortnightly pension payments

 - Part Age Pensioners can withdraw fortnightly payments up to a maximum of 150% of the full Age Pension less the pension amounts they receive (including supplements)

 - Self-funded retirees can borrow up to 150% of the fortnightly full Age Pension.

 For example, a single person who receives a part Age Pension of $400 per fortnight could borrow up to $1,029 per fortnight ($26,755 per year) to bring their payments up to 150% of the maximum single Age Pension.

 The following example shows how regular income from the HEAS can help eligible retirees pay some of the costs of a home care package and other care needs.

 A significant extension to the scheme, starting 1 July 2022, is the ability to access up to two lump sum advances (within any 12-month period).